devedse/DeveMultiCompressor/README.md

 The output (created archives) will be written to a folder named "Output".

-After the compression is done the tool will show the following results to exactly show the statistics of the different compressors used:
+After the compression is done the tool will show the statistics on all the compressors used.

+Here's an example for `Pokemon Red.gb`:

 |   Extension   |      Description      | Success |    Duration     | Original File Size | Compressed File Size | Compressed File Size (Bytes) | Verification Status | Decompression time |
 | ------------- | --------------------- | ------- | --------------- | ------------------ | -------------------- | ---------------------------- | ------------------- | ------------------ |